godarayudhvir/CAI-MD/Services/being updated/navidrome.md

 2. **Create a Specific Project Folder**:

-   - Inside the `Docker` directory, create a subfolder named `uptime-kuma`.
+   - Inside the `Docker` directory, create a subfolder named `navidrome`.
 This subfolder will be dedicated to storing our docker compose file and other config if required.

    - Navigate into the `Docker` directory: